gtoolit/gtoolit/README.md

 ### Hi there

-My name is George .
+My name is George.
 I am DevOps Engineer with a passion for automating tasks.
+Result-driven AWS Certified Cloud Engineer with 5+ years of experience in Software Development Lifecycle and automating mission critical Software releases.
+In-depth knowledge of automating and managing infrastructure.
+An enthusiastic team player and effective communicator which allows me to get the most from teams when managing projects.

 #### Current Stack 😎